We have a busy schedule for each day of our tour so you won’t have time to get bored!

 For the 5 days spent in Baikonur you will see all most interesting places and witness a historical event.

-Our qualified guides will tell you about history of space exploration, you will visit legendary launch pads and memorial complexes.
-Besides you will watch the rocket being rolled out from the integration building just a few meters from you, observe its installation onto the launchpad and attend crew’s ready-to-go report.For every tour we elaborate special program in accordance with the launch date and time.
+Our qualified guides will tell you about the history of space exploration, you will visit legendary launch pads and memorial complexes.
+Besides, you will watch the rocket being rolled out from the integration building just a few meters from you, observe its installation onto the launchpad and attend crew’s ready-to-go report.For every tour we elaborate a special program in accordance with the launch date and time.
 The order of events and activities may vary from tour to tour but the key elements are always the following:

-Early in the morning we leave for the launchsite to watch gates of the integration building opening and the loco rolling out the rocket from the building to transport it to the launchpad.
+Early in the morning we leave for the launchsite to watch the gates of the integration building opening and the loco rolling out the rocket from the building to transport it to the launchpad.
 The rocket is followed by technical specialists and security service officers along the way; it moves very slowly at about 5 km/hour so we’d have a good chance to make perfect shots.

-During our bus guided tour around Baikonur you will learn about city’s history and peculiarities and visit its main sights and memorable places such as:
+During our bus guided tour around Baikonur you will learn about the city’s history and peculiarities and visit its main sights and memorable places such as:

 And many other interesting things!
 We will make stops near most important monuments so that you could make memorable photos and ask questions.